About

 I have also volunteered for several years with the Animal Defenders Office, a Canberra-based, nationally accredited community legal centre that focuses on issues in animal law (including those impacting on animal advocates), and which engages regularly in community outreach activities.

-Outside of research and teaching, I enjoy reading, looking for ever more reading material in bookstores, riding my bike, crafts involving needles and hooks, taking pictures of birds (a number of which you can see on this website), and trying - often in vain - to figure out which bird it was that I just took a photo of.
+Outside of research and teaching, I enjoy reading, looking for ever more reading material in bookstores, riding my bike, crafts involving needles and hooks, painting and drawing, taking pictures of birds (a number of which you can see on this website), and trying - often in vain - to figure out which bird it was that I just took a photo of.